nickbaldwin-monster/adinfo/readme.md

 ## capabilities todo
 - copy info to clipboard
 - add further info into jobs - for display in extended section
-- move raw job json from expanded - or find better way to display it
 - move stateful settings stuff into Settings
 - replicate stateful stuff in Display
 - hover interaction - show info?